jdetle/jdetle.github.io/src/contents/articles/dim_reduction/index.md

 In these situations the problem posed is $$ X_a M = \lambda X_b M $$
 Where $X_a$ and $X_b$ are distinct but both still generated from some manipulation on the original data matrix X.
 The methods discussed so far necessitate the use of convex cost functions for an optimization.
-In set theory, convexity indicates that a set contains its subsets.
+From my professor Dr. Erin Pearse (thanks!):

-An open interval $ (a,b) $ is convex whereas the open interval missing a point is not.
+>The term convexity only make sense when discussing vector spaces, and in that case a subset U of a vector space is convex iff any convex combination of vectors in U is again in U. A convex combination is a linear combination where the coefficients are nonnegative and sum to 1.

-Convex functions are similar but not entirely related, a convex function does not have any *local optima* which means that if you're at a maximum or minimum, you know it is global.
+Convex functions are similar but not entirely related.
+A convex function does not have any local optima that aren’t also global optima which means that if you’re at a maximum or minimum, you know it is global.

 (I think there is a reason why people in optimization refer to surfaces as landscapes.
 An interesting surface may have many hills and valleys, and finding an optimal path